BLCM/OpenBLCMM/README-developing.md

        directory).
     5. Double-click the new `store/OpenBLCMM.exe` and interact with the new parts of the app.
 So long as there's no crashing, it should theoretically be good.
+4. Do the same thing on a SteamOS VM (or even a real Steam Deck):
+    1. Transfer `store/OpenBLCMM.jar` to SteamOS, also in the `store/` dir).
+    2. On SteamOS, run `native-agent.sh` (inside the `steamos-processing` directory) to run the agent.
+Interact with it.
+    3. Once done, compare `src/META-INF/native-image/blcmm/blcmm` and commit if needed.
+       Rebuild the project if there were and re-transfer `store/OpenBLCMM.jar`
+    4. Compile to native binary using `native-compile.sh` (inside the `steamos-processing` directory).
+    5. Run `store/steamos/OpenBLCMM` to doublecheck, though note that the compiled version might require more CPU flags than the VM supports, if you're running SteamOS in a VM.
+In that case, can just try running it on a Linux desktop.

 ### Actual Release

-Once we're sure that the compiled Windows EXE works fine, we can proceed.
+Once we're sure that the compiled Windows EXE + SteamOS builds work fine, we can proceed.
 Some of these steps are redundant if you've just gone through the full pre-release check section.

 1. Make sure that `src/blcmm/Meta.java` and `windows-processing/openblcmm.iss`